py-nonlinopt/ipyopt/README.md

   ```

 * Solution:
-  I can assure you that it is NOT a bug of IPyOpt.
+  I can assure you that it is NOT a bug of `IPyOpt`.
 It is very
   likely that you did not link the right package when compiling
-  IPyOpt.
+  `IPyOpt`.

   First, use
   ```sh